PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Evaluation and Results

 \subsection{Results and Analysis}

 The evaluation of the Parallel Trust Assessment System (PaTAS) is conducted during the training phase of the neural network.
 After each iteration of training (i.e., a complete feedforward and backpropagation cycle), we assume that an inference is performed, and we assess the trustworthiness of the corresponding output.
-This assessment is carried out under three input trust profiles:
+This assessment is carried out under three input trust profiles: \begin{itemize}[leftmargin=*] \item \emph{Fully Trusted Input}: input is considered fully trusted. \item \emph{Fully Uncertain Input}: input is considered fully uncertain. \item \emph{Fully Distrusted Input}: input is fully unreliable. \end{itemize} We focus on these three profiles because they represent the extreme and most informative boundary cases of input trust.